Frequently Asked Questions

-Your municipality, along with Good Energy, will conduct various public meetings and information sessions that will take place through, and following bid day.
+Your municipality, along with Good Energy, will conduct various public meetings and information sessions that will take place through, and following bid days.
 Please check for announcements from your municipality and your local news outlets.
 Your municipal website will feature all materials related to the municipal aggregation program as they become available.
-You may also call an Central & Southern Illinois Municipal Aggregation representative at (844) MUNIAGG (686-4244), or go to Plug In Illinois for additional information.
+You may also call a Central & Southern Illinois Municipal Aggregation representative at (844) MUNIAGG (686-4244), or go to Plug In Illinois for additional information.

 How are electricity supply rates set by my utility?

 Supply rates are established as a result of a series of power procurement purchases made annually by the Illinois Power Agency (IPA).
 These procurements are scheduled at specific times of the year.
-Although this standardizes the procurement process, it both prevents the IPA from taking advantage of favorable energy market conditions while requiring the agency to procure during potentially unfavorable times.
+Although this standardizes the procurement process, it both prevents the IPA from taking advantage of favorable energy market conditions, while requiring the agency to procure during potentially unfavorable times.
 ARES are not bound by the same procurement requirements, enabling them to take advantage of favorable market conditions, while avoiding those which are unfavorable.
-This, combined with the leverage which comes from bulk-purchasing, is how savings are provided when compared to Ameren rates.
+This, combined with the leverage that comes from bulk-purchasing, is how savings are generated when compared to Ameren rates.
 Additionally, Ameren’s rates are set annually, so customers taking their electric supply from the utility have no way to hedge against expected future cost increases.
 The utility is under no obligation to notify customers of rate increases.

 Good Energy explains Municipal Aggregation at the 2013 DNV GL (previously KEMA) Energy Conference